baduhai/Koi/README.md

 ### NixOS

 Available from my [NUR](https://nur.nix-community.org/repos/baduhai/) repo.
 Packaged by yours truly.
+Install to your nix profile with `nix-env -iA koi -f https://github.com/baduhai/nur/tarball/master`, to add to you nixos configuration, follow the [instructions](https://github.com/nix-community/nur#installation) on the NUR repo.

 ### Other Distros